-2015 RM 2014 RM Motor vehicles 610,021 762,934
+2016 RM 2015 RM Motor vehicles 709,702 610,021

-The Group has pledged the following property, plant and equipment to licensed banks to secure banking facilities granted to the Group as referred to in Note 21:
+The Group has pledged the following property, plant and equipment to licensed banks to secure banking facilities granted to the Group as referred to in Note 20:

-2015 RM 2014 RM
+2016 RM 2015 RM

 Net carrying value

-Freehold lands and buildings Leasehold land and building 1,795,000 933,836 1,427,051
+Freehold land and buildings Leasehold land and building 1,772,731 1,936,430 1,795,000 933,836

-Revaluation of lands and buildings
+Revaluation of land and buildings

-The fair value of the lands and buildings of the Group were revalued on 5 October 2011 and 12 December 2011 by Messrs.
+The fair value of the land and buildings of the Group were revalued on 5 October 2011 and 12 December 2011 by Messrs.
 Chartwell ITAC International (Kajang) Sdn Bhd, an independent professional valuer, registered with the Board of Valuers, Appraisers and Estate Agents, based on the Comparison Method (open market value).

-On 30 December 2015, the lands and buildings of the Group was revalued again by an independent qualified valuer, Nasir, Sabaruddin & Associates, registered with Board of Valuers, Appraisers and Estate Agents, Malaysia.
+On 30 December 2015, the land and buildings of the Group was revalued again by an independent qualified valuer, Nasir, Sabaruddin & Associates, registered with Board of Valuers, Appraisers and Estate Agents, Malaysia.
 The valuation was arrived at based on the Comparison Method of Valuation.
 The resultants revaluation surplus of RM5,485,417 (net of deferred taxation) had been recognised as other comprehensive income.